 UFS Command does NOT allow the use of military court martial and/or similar proceedings, as these are confrontational and counterproductive in nature.
 In fact, they often make matters worse in the end.
 Conflict resolution is one of the most effective ways to solve a dispute.
 Punishment within UFS is by its very nature counterproductive.
 Those in the position of authority are recommended to ask the individual how they think the problem or conflict can be solved, so that the harm is repaired and balance restored.

-There are three actions a CO or Sector Commander cannot ever make.
+There are several actions a CO or Sector Commander cannot ever make.